Colorado Springs nightclub shooting: Shooting

-According to the police chief, the shooting began when the shooter entered Club Q while a dance party was being held.
-Wielding an AR-15 style rifle, carrying multiple magazines of ammunition, and wearing body armor, the shooter immediately began firing at employees and patrons while moving further into the building.
-Many survivors at first mistook the gunfire for being a part of the music, until the shots continued and occupants saw the muzzle flashes.
+According to the police chief, the shooting began when Anderson Lee Aldrich entered Club Q while a dance party was being held.
+Wielding an AR-15–style rifle loaded with a 60-round drum magazine, carrying a with a Polymer80 PF940V2 (Glock 17 style) handgun, carrying multiple magazines of ammunition, and wearing body armor, Aldrich immediately began firing at employees and patrons while moving further into the building.
+Aldrich entered the building, turned and shot two people in the ticket booth.
+The surviving victim, who was the door girl, was protected by Daniel Aston, who used his body to cover his coworker.
+Aldrich rushed to the bar area and opened fire on several victims there, including Kelly Loving, Raymond Green Vance, and Ashley Paugh.
+Aldrich walked down the ramp to the dance floor and shot more victims before going up the stairs towards the patio.
+Aldrich opened fire through the patio door and fatally shot Derrick Rump.
+At this point, Aldrich's rifle was empty and Aldrich began to reload the weapon.
+Many survivors at first mistook the gunfire for being a part of the music, until the shots continued and the occupants saw the muzzle flashes.
 Multiple people sheltered behind the bar and in dressing rooms, while others stayed low to the ground.

-Minutes into the shooting, a club patron, identified as U.S. Army veteran Richard M. Fierro, charged across the room and tackled the shooter to the ground, causing the rifle to fall out of reach.
-Fierro then grabbed a handgun from the shooter's hand and used it to hit the shooter repeatedly in the head.
-Fierro was assisted by two other patrons he recruited, including Thomas James, who moved the rifle away to safety, and a trans woman who used her high heels to stomp on the shooter, and who helped disable and hold the shooter down until the authorities arrived.
-Fierro estimated the shooter's weight at 300 pounds.